elcaminoreal/seashore/README.rst

 License
 -------

-Seashore is (C) Shopkick, and licensed under the MIT license.
+Seashore is (C) 2017-2020 Contributors, and licensed under the MIT license.
 See the LICENSE file for more details.

 Contributors